ELETTRA

 The main assets of the research centre are two advanced light sources: the Elettra synchrotron (third generation electron storage ring, working at 2 and 2.4 GeV, in operation since October 1993) and the free-electron laser (FEL) FERMI, continuously (H24) operated supplying light of the selected energy and quality to more than 30 experimental stations on 28 beamlines.
-Since 1993, Elettra has been subjected to several updated that have allowed a top up operating mode from 2010 for both 2 and 2.4 GeV operational energy.
+Since 1993, Elettra has been subjected to several updates that have allowed a top up operating mode from 2010 for both 2 and 2.4 GeV operational energy.
 The accumulation ring is formed by twelve groups of magnets forming a ring of 260 m in circumference.
 The ring beam current at 2 GeV is normally set to 310 mA and the top-up operational mode foresees a new ring injection every 6 min: 1 mA electron in 4 seconds is injected, keeping the ring current constant in the range of 3‰.
 At 2.4 GeV the beam current is set to 140 mA, and the top-up injections occurs every 20 minutes: in this case, 1 mA electron in 4 s is injected keeping the current level constant to 7‰.
 At the actual condition, the spectral brightness available on most beamlines is up to 1019 photons/s/mm2/mrad2/0.1%bw.

 The FERMI FEL work in a SRHG method, operating at 2 GeV and producing coherent femtosecond light pulses with variable polarization, in an ultraviolet energy range.
 The produced optical pulses are characterized by a High peak power (~ GW) delivered to 8 different beamlines.
 The peak brightness of the FEL sources is expected to go up to 1030 photons/s/mm2/mrad2/0.1%bw.